Tirumeniazhagar temple, TiruVettakkudi

 Arjuna's Sacred Pilgrimage

-According to Puranic tradition, while Arjuna was performing penance at this site, Shiva appeared before him in the guise of a hunter and bestowed His grace upon him.
-As Shiva manifested here in the form of a hunter, the place came to be known as Tiru-Vetta-Kudi.
+During the exile of the Pandavas, Arjuna undertook a sacred Tirtha Yatra, visiting numerous holy shrines and worshipping Shiva at several revered places.
+This temple is one such sacred site sanctified by his devotion.
+According to Puranic tradition, while Arjuna was performing intense penance here, Shiva appeared before him in the guise of a hunter and blessed him with His divine grace.
+Since Shiva manifested in the form of a hunter (*Vedan*), the place came to be known as Tiru-Vetta-Kudi.

 Temple Architecture